clayborg/llvm-project/lldb/docs/use/nvgpu-support.rst

   synchronous, which can be helpful for debugging by making kernel execution more predictable and easier to trace.

+- `NVGPU_DISABLE_CPU_STOP_ON_GPU_STOP`: when set to "1", disables the automatic
+  suspension of the CPU process when the GPU is stopped.

 These environment variables can be set in the shell environment before starting lldb-server.